wanjo-tech/vm2/README.md

 # Replacement for discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)

-I post the hide-and-seek solution here for your referece here.
+We post the solution here for your referece here.
 Wish you a good day.

 Challenge still accepted!